Last updated on October 26th, 2019 at 07:12 pm

 “I have prior commitments”

 My Travel Map (2013-2018)

 I have been very fortunate to travel extensively throughout the world in the last few years.
-I have visited Austria, Bhutan, Cambodia, Czech Republic, Denmark, France, Germany, Hungary, Indonesia, Italy, Malaysia, Nepal, Norway, Poland, Rome, Singapore, Spain, Sri Lanka, Sweden, Switzerland, Thailand and UAE.
+I have visited Austria, Bhutan, Cambodia, Czech Republic, Denmark, France, Germany, Hungary, Indonesia, Italy, Malaysia, Nepal, Norway, Poland, Rome, Singapore, Spain, Sri Lanka, Sweden, Switzerland, Thailand, UAE, Vatican City and Vietnam (2019).

 Here is the year wise travel map